caskam/remote-tile/server/NodeJS/README.md

 $ 09:50:29 [event=vlc] [data=play/pause]
 ```
 #### add(String event , Function fn)
-Pass a function to run when receive an "event"
+Pass a function to run when receive a custom event

 *throws Error if fn is not a function*